jasylwong/wepick/README.md

 ## <a name="Outline">Outline</a>

 Work in a team of five to build a project of your choice.
+The timeline was two weeks, with a feature-freeze midway through the second week, and a live demo day at the end.

 ## <a name="Specifications">Specifications</a>

-As we were all abiding by social isolation, we decided to make an app which would help friends facilitate decision making while remote.
+Since this project took place during COVID-19, we decided to create a tool which would help friends facilitate social decision making while under isolation.
+This idea took form as an app that would help two people choose a film to watch.

 ## <a name="User_Stories">User Stories</a>

-User stories, which we designed from the specifications, can be found [here](https://docs.google.com/document/d/1GQxL08X9OiaRQS4eP1DW8j18zAJITgOzZBSF9FzqYNU/edit?usp=sharing).
+User stories, which we derived from the above specification, can be found [here](https://docs.google.com/document/d/1uC696OFk2QUIaG8aY9efZn51uHeYW4GYahW4U2CWzag/edit?usp=sharing).

 ## <a name="Installation_Instructions">Installation Instructions</a>